stacygohyunsi/algorithms-primer/README.md

 Performance doubles with each additon to the input data set.
 The growth curve of an O(2N) function is exponential.

 Coding examples:
-recursive calculation of Fibonacci numbers
+- Recursive calculation of Fibonacci numbers

 **O(log n)**